pauldmccarthy/fsleyes/userdoc/quick_start.rst

              :subtitle: And why aren't they just called *images* instead?

-             An :ref:`overlay <overlays>` is an image, or other data file, that you have loaded into *FSLeyes*.
-While *FSLeyes* is first and foremost a NIFTI image viewer, the term *overlay* is used, instead of *image*, because *FSLeyes* supports other non-volumetric data types, and will hopefully support more in the future.
+             An :ref:`overlay <overlays>` is an image, or other data file, that you have loaded into FSLeyes.
+While FSLeyes is first and foremost a NIFTI image viewer, the term *overlay* is used, instead of *image*, because FSLeyes supports other non-volumetric data types, and will hopefully support more in the future.

 The view is where your overlays are displayed.
 By default, an *orthographic*